sjcomeau/GCD_Project/README.md

 4. Process the testing data using the same type of sequence decribed for the training data.
 5. Combine the train and test datasets to one dataset.
 6. Create a tidy dataset grouped by Activiy, Subject, and aggregated using the averages of each variable.
 Remove the id column.
-7. Write the tidy dataset called "tidy_dataset.txt" to a file.
+7. Write the tidy dataset to file *tidy_dataset.txt*.